 In the northern colonies, a flourishing industry was already in progress in offshore cod fishing, with the salt dried cod being shipped to European markets.
 Living by and the use of the waters also dictated that there be a heavy dependence on all types of watercraft, so the construction and operation of boats followed in parallel with the fishing industry.

-The main fishing effort in the Potomac involved she herring and shad runs of the spring season as the water began to warm and these fish returned to spawn in the upper river and in the creeks and other tributaries.
-In writings of the day, there are references to the surface of the water sparkling like silver as thousands of fish moved up river.
-Early attempts at spearing fish or trapping them in enclosures made of wooden stakes led eventually to fish weirs and the use of nets and seines imported from Europe.
+The main fishing effort on the Potomac involved the herring and shad runs during the spring season As the water began to warm, these fish returned to spawn in the upper river, creeks, and tributaries of the Potomac.
+In writings of the day, there are references to the surface of the water sparkling like silver, as millions of fish swam upriver.
+Early attempts at spearing fish or trapping them in enclosures made of wooden stakes, eventually led to the introduction of fish weirs and the use of seine nets imported from Europe.”